 Field Туре Label Description event_id string The ID of this particular event.
 Must be a valid Ledgerevent_id String (as described in value.proto).
 Required con- string The ID of the created contract.
 Must be a valid Ledgertract_id String (as described in value.proto).
-Required Identifier The template of the created contract.
-Required tem- , , plate_id Malica The leavest the superted continued if defined Outlines con- Value The key of the created contract, if defined.
+Required tem- Identifier The template of the created contract.
+Required plate_id con- Value The key of the created contract, if defined.
 Optional tract_key create_ar- Record The arguments that have been used to create the conguments tract.
-Required gaments string repeated The parties that are notified of this event.
-For CreatedEwit- String repeated vent's, these are the intersection of the stakeholders of the conness_par- tract in question and the parties specified in the Transactionties Filter.
+Required wit- string repeated The parties that are notified of this event.
+For CreatedEness_par- vent's, these are the intersection of the stakeholders of the conties tract in question and the parties specified in the 'Transaction- Filter.
 The stakeholders are the union of the signatories and the observers of the contract.
-Required string repeated The signatories for this contract as specified by the temsignatories J ' plate.
-Required - 1 string repeated The observers for this contract as specified explicitly by observers the template or implicitly as choice controllers.
+Required signatories string repeated The signatories for this contract as specified by the tem- plate.
+Required observers string repeated The observers for this contract as specified explicitly by the template or implicitly as choice controllers.
 Required agree- google.pro- The agreement text of the contract.
-We use StringValue ment_text to- to properly reflect optionality on the wire for backwards ment_text buf.String- compatibility.
+We use StringValue ment_text to- to properly reflect optionality on the wire for backwards buf.String- compatibility.
 This is necessary since the empty string Value is an acceptable (and in fact the default) agreement text, but also the default string in protobuf.
 This means a newer client works with an older sandbox seamlessly.
 Optional